arcaneframework/arcanefem/docs/install_pc.md

 # Optional: Add to your shell profile (.bashrc, .zshrc, etc.)
 echo "export ARCANE_INSTALL_DIR=/path/to/arcane/installation" >> ~/.bashrc
 ```
+> Note: How to compile Arcane has been explained in the next section.

 #### Step 3: Configure Build
 ```bash